 The possibility of overdiagnosis in screening and individualized medicine exists when an asymptomatic disease is diagnosed (either by screening or as an incidental finding).
 Overdiagnosis is the diagnosis of irrelevant diseases, diseases that are so stable or indolent that they would not have become clinically relevant during the subject’s life.
 Overdiagnosis can lead to unneeded treatment with potentially harmful side effects and cause an economic and emotional burden.
 The challenge for preventive radiology is to recognise when the burdens of treatment outweigh the benefits for a given patient, after balancing the individual characteristics of the subject, their values and preferences, and family and societal environment.

 The classical diagnostic paradigm involves a constellation of clinical findings, integrated with laboratory findings and imaging findings.
 Imaging has conventionally helped to identify the location and extent of a structural abnormality and has grown to identify functional changes at the molecular levels as well.
 Recent advances in imaging using specific radiotracers provide additional tools for better characterisation of a lesion at the molecular level.
-The combination of different functional and molecular parameters extracted from multimodality imaging techniques will probably reduce the need for pathological diagnosis of lesions.
+Combining information from different functional and molecular parameters extracted from multimodality imaging techniques can reduce the need for histopathological diagnosis of lesions.

 Individualized diagnostic procedures